Adaran1337/NumberSequenceProcessing/README.md

 # NumberSequenceProcessing
+### Description:
 The service allows you to process numeric data from a txt file.
+Perform some operations on the file by means of post requests to rest api.

-The following operations are currently available:
+### The following operations are currently available:
 1. maximum number in the file;
 2. minimum number in the file;
 3. median;